 Life is hectic for new moms and dads and some function on very little sleep for several months.
-At Choose Your Smile – Dr. Stephen Malfair, we don’t want the first year to fly by in a blur without busy parents giving a thought to their baby’s teeth.
+At Love Your Smile – Dr. Stephen Malfair, we don’t want the first year to fly by in a blur without busy parents giving a thought to their baby’s teeth.
 Unfortunately “out of sight, out of mind” is often the case.
 It’s never too early for new parents to design a plan for their child’s lifelong oral health.

 1. Before the first teeth appear, wipe gums with a soft damp cloth or piece of gauze after feeding.